Escalator Accidents Can Cause Serious Injuries – 2021

 Lawsuits for Escalator Accidents

 The first type of lawsuit from an escalator accident is a product liability lawsuit against the manufacturer of the escalator.
 The legal theory would be that the escalator itself was either defectively designed or assembled, and it caused your injury.
-Faulty design of the escalator is a leading cause of injuries.
+The faulty design of the escalator is a leading cause of injuries.
 While safety standards were tightened in 2002, not all escalators in operations comply with the new rules.

 The second type of lawsuit would be a premises liability lawsuit against the owner of the property where the escalator was located.
 They have an obligation to the public who uses the escalator to properly maintain it.
 This includes regular inspections and repairs as necessary.
 For instance, if you were riding public transportation and fell or were hurt on one of their escalators, you could file a lawsuit against the transportation authority for their failure to keep the escalator in proper working order.